abrahamoaks/abrahamoaks/README.md

 - 🔭 I’m currently working on **Detecting Diseases using Machine Learning Algorithms**

-- 👯 I’m looking to collaborate on **Healthcare Ai projects and Data science projects**
+- 👯 I’m looking to collaborate on **Healthcare Ai and Data science projects**

 - 💬 Ask me about **Python, Scikit-learn, Keras, TensorFlow, & LLM's**